UK, Belgium cleared to keep big soccer tournaments on free TV

 FIFA, world soccer's governing body, and UEFA, its European counterpart, had challenged the restriction on the grounds that it deprived them of the chance to boost revenues by selling to pay TV companies.

-In Britain, the restrictions mean all the games in the World Cup finals and Euro national team tournament have to be shown on either the BBC or ITV (ITV.L).
+In Britain, the restrictions mean all the games in the World Cup finals and Euro national team tournament have to be shown on either the BBC or ITV.
 In Belgium, the rules apply only to the World Cup and public broadcasters VRT (Dutch) and RTBF (French) have the rights.

 The EU Court of Justice noted that the tournaments had a broad appeal to viewers beyond hardcover soccer supporters and had long been shown on free television.